NickvisionApps/libnick/docs/keyring.md

     - Returns: `false` if the credential was not added to the store.
     - Note: On Linux, only the Name and Password fields of the credential will be stored.
 Uri and Username will be ignored.
     - Note: On Windows, all fields of the credential will be stored.
+    - Note: On macOS, all fields of the credential will be stored.
 - ```cpp
   bool updateCredential(const Credential& credential)
   ```